merankori/wallpaper-widget/README.md

 # Installation
-Just clone the repository to the widgets folder, which Ubersmith will help you navigate to.
+Just clone the repository or unzip the `wallpaper.widget.zip` archive into the widgets folder, which Übersicht will help you navigate to.